 The University of Amsterdam would like students to develop themselves in a stimulating and pleasant setting.
 In case you have a disability, special adjustments and support might be needed.
 What is considered a disability by the University of Amsterdam?
 A disability is a chronic disorder (diagnosed by a professional) that could obstruct a student’s participation in education.
 The University of Amsterdam offers different sorts of support and counseling, to be able to offer you the best possible study time and to prevent study delay.

 Are you interested in a study at the University of Amsterdam - or are you already studying - and do you have a disability?
 In case you need adjustments in class or at exams, the UvA will gladly help.

-The UvA offers, depending on your illness or disability, various possibilities for support during courses and exams in order to offer you a pleasant as possible program.
+The UvA offers, depending on your disability, various possibilities for support during courses and exams in order to offer you a pleasant as possible program.
 Examination arrangements cannot influence the quality nor degree of difficulty of a course or study programme.
 Therefore, make sure to read the information below carefully, so you know what to expect in support, before you choose a study programme at the UvA.